Keith Treacy: Burnley

 On 31 July 2011, Burnley confirmed that they had had an offer for Treacy accepted and that he would discuss personal terms with the Clarets.
 A day later, he signed a three-year deal after completing a medical.

 He scored on his debut for the club, coming on as a substitute on the 65th minute against Watford, in a 2–2 draw at Turf Moor.
 After scoring on his debut, Manager Eddie Howe praised Treacy's performance.
 His second later came on 17 September 2011, in a 2–1 loss against Peterborough United.
 Unfortunately, Treacy suffered a hamstring injury in training that kept him out for two weeks.
-It wasn't until on 1 October 2001 when he made his return against Millwall, coming on as a substitute for Marvin Bartley in a 1–0 loss.
+It was not until on 1 October 2011 when he made his return against Millwall, coming on as a substitute for Marvin Bartley in a 1–0 loss.
 Since joining Burnley, Treacy became a first team regular for Burnley, playing in the midfield position.
 He then provided a double assist on 29 November 2011, in a 4–0 win over Ipswich Town.
 However, Treacy's form and fitness began to falter, resulting him not being in the starting line-up, prompting Manager Howe insisted Treacy remained at the club throughout the transfer window.
 By the time he was loaned out to Sheffield Wednesday, Treacy went on to make twenty–seven appearances and scoring two times for Burnley at the end of the 2011–12 season.

 Manager Howe expected Treacy to return to Burnley's pre-season training ahead of the 2012–13 season, having given him a second chance in the first team.
 However, he missed the first two games due to a groin injury.
 Treacy made his first appearance since returning from a loan spell at Sheffield Wednesday, coming on as a substitute for Joseph Mills in the 73rd minute, in a 2–0 loss against Huddersfield Town on 25 August 2012.
 However, his poor performance against Plymouth Argyle in the second round of the League Cup led Manager Howe to send him to the club's Development Squad.
-After spending months at Burnley's Development Squad, he was recalled to the first team under the new management of Sean Dyche It wasn't until on 15 December 2012 when Treacy made his first team return, coming on as a substitute for Danny Ings in a 1–1 draw against Watford.
+After spending months at Burnley's Development Squad, he was recalled to the first team under the new management of Sean Dyche It was not until on 15 December 2012 when Treacy made his first team return, coming on as a substitute for Danny Ings in a 1–1 draw against Watford.
 He then started his first game in a year for Burnley in the 1–0 defeat against Leicester City on 29 December 2012.
 This was followed up by scoring the opening goal in a 2–0 win against Sheffield Wednesday on the first day of 2013.
 After the match, Treacy praised Dyche for giving him a second chance at Burnley.
 His first team return saw him in and out of the starting line–up for the club.
 At the end of the 2012–13 season, he went on to make seventeen appearances and scoring once in all competitions.